 Still, GALAXY QUEST continues to provide plenty of surprises all the way up to the end.
 It delights in good writing and creating good characters.
 It even manages successfully to mix comedy with action in a way that is somewhat family friendly.
 This is a difficult feat indeed, especially when you think of all the lewd sex comedies and dark action movies that Hollywood has been foisting on the public these days.

+GALAXY QUEST is a spoof of science fiction TV programs that works.
+Tim Allen and Sigourney Weaver play two TV actors in a canceled science fiction show who get the chance to do the real thing when a group of real aliens ask for their help and their TV crew.
+At first, Tim’s character is excited to be involved, but reality literally smacks him in the face when they are confronted by the evil, lizard-like Sarris.
+This leads to more thrills, chills and comic situations.
 Humor abounds in GALAXY QUEST.
 Excellent jabs at TV series like STAR TREK grace the screen.
 The story also includes many funny situations based on the characters and the obstacles they face.
 Also, the movie has lots of adventure and space battles to enjoy.
 And, there are some key moral points about honesty and pride in GALAXY QUEST.
 Jason has to get over his ego, humble himself and learn how to love others.
 Only a few mild off-color bits, some foul language and story glitches spoil the fun.
 Thus, GALAXY QUEST deserves a mild caution for family and Christian audiences, especially those with young children.